 The concept and its origin is very industrial, but basically the aim of kaizen is to reduce costs and increase productivity.
-This method can also help to improve quality, increase customer satisfaction, generate more safety and reduce waste.
-Masaaki Imai, says that collective work must prevail over the individual, one of the great keys for kaizen.
+This method can also help improve quality, increase customer satisfaction, generate more security and reduce waste.
+Masaaki Imai, says that collective work must prevail over the individual, one of the great keys to kaizen.

-This method can also help to improve quality, increase customer satisfaction, generate more safety and reduce waste.
-Masaaki Imai, says that collective work must prevail over the individual, one of the great keys for kaizen.
+This method can also help improve quality, increase customer satisfaction, generate more security and reduce waste.
+Masaaki Imai, says that collective work must prevail over the individual, one of the great keys to kaizen.